 Bracing the back

-How the back is braced, to an extent at least, determines how much of a role the back of the guitar plays in the overall tonality of the guitar with regard to frequency response.
+How the back is braced, to an extent at least, determines how much of a role the back of the guitar plays in the overall tonality of the guitar concerning frequency response.

 If the back of the guitar is particularly ‘live’ e.g. it resonates more than a non-live back, it plays more of an active role in the tone of the guitar e.g. the overtones produced, but can also reduce the overall volume of the guitar.